darkgorok/Gunstrike/README.md

 - older enemy bases are partially migrated, but still need deeper extraction of combat/state responsibilities into reusable state-machine-driven components
 - runtime scene state still centered around `GameManager`
 - old ad classes still exist as implementation details behind adapters
+- menu audio data is still partly scene-driven; for example, some scenes rely on fallback behavior when a dedicated menu track is not assigned
+- Firebase Analytics is now wired for Android, but iOS still needs its own Firebase config file and final device-side validation
+- generated Android/Firebase resolver artifacts are still committed as build-support assets rather than being reduced to a leaner curated set
+- the startup flow still combines consent, ads, analytics, and scene transition responsibilities in a small number of scene controllers

 ## Recommended Next Steps